 Time to start thinking about making up for recent overindulgences.

 Holiday festivities, treats, and good cheer stretching back to November have been chipping away at our rational minds bit by bit.
-Offering immediate gratification in place of impulse control.
+Offering decisive indulgence and immediate gratification in place of impulse control.

 Now we start thinking about what the New Year will bring.
 We imagine the future, and it seems to wake us up a bit, stimulating the rationale centers of our brains to get back on the job of keeping those freewheeling impulses under control.